9291Sam/mango/README.md

 Put this in the world generator (seeded)

-generate the world with multiple objects allow for modification multiple "octrees" that can be loaded in and out
+allow for "all voxels of same type optimization" (solid world) generate the world with multiple objects allow for modification multiple "octrees" that can be loaded in and out